-The practice displayed its opening hours in their practice information folder and on their website.
+The practice displayed its opening hours in the premises, and included it in their practice information folder and on their website.

 The practice had an efficient appointment system to respond to patients' needs.
 Staff told us that patients who requested an urgent appointment were seen the same day.
 Patients told us they had enough time during their appointment and did not feel rushed.
 Appointments ran smoothly on the day of the inspection and patients were not kept waiting.